amdonatusprince/payce/README.md

 - **Invoice Creation**: Businesses and merchants can generate invoices for their customers directly on Payce, making managing billing and payment collection easy.
 - **Transaction Insights**:
   - Payce consumes data from the network to display comprehensive transaction history.
   - Includes enriched transaction metadata for robust account statements.
+- **Email Notifications**:  Payce sends tailored email notifications to affected parties when an invoice is created, paid, or when a payment is received.
+Users also get notified of pending payments and invoices etc

 ## Next Steps